phsym/jArgParse/README.md

 *Copyright &copy; 2014 Pierre-Henri Symoneaux*

 > THIS SOFTWARE IS DISTRIBUTED WITHOUT ANY WARRANTY <br>
-> See the license section for more information. <br>
+> Check LICENSE.txt file for more information. <br>

 **jArgParse** is a command line argument parser for Java 8.
 It's currently a work in progress

+## How to build
+Checkout the project, then in a terminal, go to the project directory and invoke the Ant builder with

+> ant

 ## How To Use :